vkskdjnv-hue/Applied-Statistics-Master-s-Rehabilitation-Program/README.md

 Hello everyone.

-I'm the applied statistics mater who has almost zero work experience after graduated for three years.
+I'm an applied statistics mater who has almost zero work experience after graduated for three years.

 In this repository, I record and share a plan I made with chatGpt.